perplexistential/twitch-creamery/README.md

  |Twitch Webhook Sender| --- POST /callback {event data} -> |DNS| -> |Your Bot HTTP endpoint|

 For Twitch to reach your bot server host, which could be running on your local machine or in cloud provider, the machine's IP must be public-facing.

-While you can easily achieve a public facing HTTP endpoint over TLS by hosting a bot in them, Cloud solutions can entail tradeoffs.
-Maybe you do not want to pay for the usage.
-There is another way...
+While you can easily achieve a public facing HTTP endpoint over TLS by hosting a bot in a cloud resource, these solutions can entail tradeoffs since they are on a remote machine.
+Maybe you do not want to pay for the usage, either.
+There is another way that requires some setup if one is willing...

 ### Dynamic DNS with Namecheap

-You can use whatever site you want to rent your domain, but because Namecheap has amazing documentation for how to setup Dynamic DNS entries, this may be insightful to you.
-If they don't then consider a better provider; its easy to move a domain.
+You can use whatever site you want to rent your domain, but because Namecheap has amazing documentation for how to setup Dynamic DNS entries, I have gone that route.

-This document describes how to setup a host for dynamic DNS in Namecheap's SaaS UI.
-Of the ~3 options they present, I prefer the subdomain option where "Host" is the subdomain, i.e. `subdomain.your-domain.com`.
-One can be made exclusively for Twitch.
+The document linked in the first step, below, describes how to setup a host for dynamic DNS in Namecheap's SaaS UI.
+Of the ~3 options they present, I prefer the subdomain option, i.e. `subdomain.your-domain.com`.
+One can be made exclusively for Twitch to keep things tidy.

 1. [How do I set up a Host for Dynamic DNS?](https://www.namecheap.com/support/knowledgebase/article.aspx/43/11/how-do-i-set-up-a-host-for-dynamic-dns/) Easy, right?
 Now to test...
 1. [How to dynamically update the host's IP with an HTTP request?](https://www.namecheap.com/support/knowledgebase/article.aspx/29/11/how-to-dynamically-update-the-hosts-ip-with-an-http-request/) One can test this by grabbing the Dynamic DNS password and calling the "update" url with the host, domain, password, and ip parameters.
 Plugging it into a browser is good enough.
-Until you see something like the following in response, then keep getting the parameters right:
+Until you see something like the following in response, then check the parameters:

+URL:
 ```
 https://dynamicdns.park-your-domain.com/update?host=subdomain&domain=your-domain.com&password=pword&ip=127.0.0.2
 ```

+Response:
 ```
 <?xml version="1.0" encoding="utf-16"?>
 <interface-response>